UBS dusting off plans for investment bank spin-off - Mediobanca

-ZURICH UBS UBSN.VX may be thinking again about spinning off its investment bank - and could even rescuscitate its old SG Warburg brand - to fend off demands that it put aside yet more capital to protect private banking clients from its investment activities, according to Mediobanca analysts.
+ZURICH UBS is looking again at spinning off its investment bank - and may even resuscitate its old SG Warburg brand - to fend off demands that it put aside yet more capital to protect private banking clients from its investment activities, according to Mediobanca analysts.

-The Swiss bank has cut 2,000 jobs of a promised 10,000 under a three-year plan to quit fixed income trading seen by regulators as high risk - but that has not been enough for Swiss politicians who are considering tougher rules to curb borrowing by it and Credit Suisse CSGN.VX
+The Swiss bank has cut 2,000 jobs of a promised 10,000 under a three-year plan to quit fixed income trading seen by regulators as high risk - but that has not been enough for Swiss politicians now drawing up tougher rules to curb borrowing by it and Credit Suisse CSGN.VX

-"We think these events have resulted in UBS dusting off plans, we are sure they have, for disposing of the investment bank," wrote Mediobanca analyst Chris Wheeler in a note, adding such a move was also made more likely by "the earnings trajectory of the business."

-Wheeler said he based his assertion on the strategic logic for such a move.

-UBS has been scrutinized since its 2008 bailout by the Swiss government, and is also under pressure from activist shareholder Knight Vinke to dispose of its investment bank altogether.
-UBS has always refused to do this on the grounds that it is a key strategy pillar.
+UBS UBSN.VX has been scrutinized since its 2008 bailout by the Swiss government, and is also under pressure from activist shareholder Knight Vinke to dispose of its investment bank altogether.
+UBS has always refused to do this on the grounds that it is a key strategy pillar and on Thursday declined to comment on the Mediobanca report.

-"We've been very clear on our strategy and it includes the investment bank," a spokesman for UBS said on Thursday.
+The Mediobanca analysts said UBS was more likely now to dispose of its investment bank not only because of the relentless pressure on it but also because its earnings trajectory was back on track after the financial crisis.

 An outright sale of the investment bank, run by renowned European dealmaker Andrea Orcel, is improbable given the high price top talent would command, according to Mediobanca.